-OLBIOS: As the Director of Anthesis Group your objective is to respond to the systemic challenges facing private and public organizations today.
+OLBIOS: As the Director of Anthesis Group (France) your objective is to respond to the systemic challenges facing private and public organizations today.
 Are changes such as ‘the right to repair’ and the repackaging to create new experiences achievable and measurable?
-Can you give us an example?

 Alexandre Lemille: In 2021, it is time to meet the objectives of the Decisive Decade (2020-2030) in which we find ourselves and to help companies find their positioning in order to increase the resilience of their activities in the face of the future challenges to which they are all exposed.
 The Anthesis Group (www.AnthesisGroup.com) is equipped for this.
 Our approach is de facto systemic because the problems are complex.
 It is no longer a question of relocating in order to counter the galloping globalization which has shown its limits, no. It is now a question of designing the economy of tomorrow using the least amount of energy with remanufacturing tools adapted to the target cities and regions.
 An economy on a so-called “human scale”.

 In addition, the right to reparation is one of the best examples in this area.
 Indeed, it represents the smallest loop of the approach adopted in the circular economy, namely, that where the product is repaired so that it is made available to its owner or even resold to another customer, as quickly as possible, in total opposition to planned obsolescence.
 The right-to-repair offers many advantages.
 I will cite two that are for me undeniable and so positive: by creating removable and repairable products, the trickle down in your economy is achieved for real (this time!), namely, you create jobs in the cities and regions targeted by these products of a new kind.
 In addition, they represent a real gold mine!